 In rare cases, this may also be due to beta testing.
 If you are a beta tester and are using beta.greenbits.com, temporarily change your URL to secure.greenbits.com in order to print labels.

 When printing labels from Back Office, if you see the Print Barcode option but not the Print Package Label option, this indicates:

 - The product is weight-based.
 Package labels for weight-based products can only be printed from the point of sale or from a Weigh Station.

 - The product is not cannabis.
-The Register app will not print package labels when you sell a non-cannabis item.
-If you believe this is an error, check the item's Product Type to ensure it is set to Is Marijuana = Yes.
+Package label printing is only available for cannabis products.
+If you believe this is an error, check the product's Product Type to ensure it is set to Is Marijuana = Yes.

 Labels print, but with incorrect information